sonydaman/LearningWeb/BasicRquirement.md

 To earn money or promotion in your Job.
 Job can be part time /full time Job.

 On daily basis - Recaptulation with difficulties.
 New Lesson - Theory & Practical with Revision.
-Duration 1 hour per day.
+Duration 1 Hour Per Day.

 The Course will take Twelve Weeks.